Blue Core Research

 ssn = 1

-One approach for defeating some defense systems is to create confusion about the nature of the parameter.
+This approach aims to defeat particular defense systems.
+The idea is to create confusion about the nature of the parameter.

 In this example, the Account parameter doesn’t appear to be numerical input.
-An automatic defense that validates it as a string will consider it to be a safe string to execute.
-It’s safe because it has no tags (‘) that terminate the string.
+Therefore, an automatic defense will try to validate it as a string.
+As a string, it is safe to execute because it has no tags (‘) that terminate the string.

-cast() is a standard database operator that converts the number to a string.
+CAST() is a standard database operator that converts a number to a string.
 The database will consider this to be valid input.
 To compare the string value to the account, it will convert it back to a number.

 Login Screens